getumbrel/umbrel/README.md

 ## 🚀 Getting started

 The easiest way to get started is running [Umbrel OS](https:/download/umbrel.com/umbrel-os.zip) on a Raspberry Pi.
 We reccomend a Pi with atleast 8GB RAM.
+[Learn more](https://umbrel.com/#start)

 Alternatively you can install Umbrel on an Ubuntu or Debian based system with: